lydell/elm-watch/README.md

 - **Cache free.** Elm already has a cache – the `elm-stuff/` folder – which is really stable and all you need.
 Famously one of the hardest things in programming, elm-watch has no extra caching to worry about.
 - **Elm centric.** elm-watch puts Elm at the heart.
 Let’s take advantage of Elm’s unique capabilities, like `elm make --output /dev/null` for super fast type checking of apps you’re not currently focusing on!
 - [**Reasonably hackable.**](#postprocess) Ever wanted to adjust Elm’s compiled JS?
 That’s just a `String -> String` function away for both development and production builds.
+- **Well tested.** elm-watch has 100 % test coverage, save for a few ignore coverage comments. elm-watch is serious about stability.

 ## What elm-watch is _not_